Kevin-Ramirez127/telegram-pc-remote/README.md

 # telegram-pc-remote

-A Telegram bot that remote-controls your PC through **pre-approved action buttons**.
+A Telegram bot that remote-controls your PC through **pre-defined action buttons**.
 You define a set of commands — each backed by a **shell script** that you author in the `commands/` folder.
 When a whitelisted user presses a button — or types its exact label — the bot runs the registered script and